marcdotson/data-5600/README.md

 efforts in exercise and project work, and evaluate their performance in the course.

-Interviews will be scheduled with the instructor at the beginning, middle, and end of the semester during office hours or by appointment.
+Interviews with the instructor will occur at the beginning, middle, and end of the semester during office hours or by appointment.

 ### Projects (50%)